NsamaChibulu/Project2Services/README.md

 # Software Architecture – User Interaction

 The MVP consists of two services that each generate a random output: Anime for Service Two and Manga for Service Three.
-Service Four will then merge these outputs to provide an output based on the outputs form Service Two and Three, providing a “comment” about the show if it is any of the “Big Three” (Naruto, One Piece, Bleach) and another comment if it is not.
+Service Four will then merge these outputs to provide an output based on Service Two and Three, providing a “comment” about the show if it is any of the “Big Three” (Naruto, One Piece, Bleach) and another comment if it is not.
 The user will then be able to view this in the Frontend, Service One.
 By refreshing the page, they get a different commbination of anime and manga names.
 Below shows a flow of how the logic of the services should work to produce the desired output.

 ![image](https://user-images.githubusercontent.com/82107226/123149758-85637e00-d459-11eb-8e57-4dafbbc171d5.png)